fenago/rabbitmq-jupyterlab/Lab_7_learning.md

 ```

-However, you don\'t have any guarantees that increasing the value will
+However, you don't have any guarantees that increasing the value will
 improve the throughput; you need to do the proper measurements.